October 23rd 2016

 If you aren’t getting enough sleep you will find that you are more likely to be struck down so try to get more zzzzz’s in.

 Above all, listen to your body.
 If you are starting to feel the signs of illness then take care of yourself, so that you don’t end up with a full blown illness.
-Make sure you drink enough water to stay hydrated and give your body the nutritional tools it needs to keep well and hopefully you can hop and skip your way through Christmas and well into 2016.
+Make sure you drink enough water to stay hydrated and give your body the nutritional tools it needs to keep well and hopefully you can hop and skip your way through Christmas and well into next year.